Ubada12/browser-automation-chrome-extension/README.md

 ## 🖼️ Screenshots

 > A quick glimpse into the automation in action.
+The Automation Flow might be change person to person requirements so below is only for the admins

 ### 🔍 1.
 Discord Message Detection
 ![Discord Message](screenshots/monitoring_dc_msg.png)